fourMs/MGT-python/musicalgestures/documentation/_pose.md

 #### Arguments

-- `model` *str, optional* - 'mpi' loads the model trained on the Multi-Person Dataset (MPII), 'coco' loads one trained on the COCO dataset.
-The MPII model outputs 15 points, while the COCO model produces 18 points.
-Defaults to 'mpi'.
+- `model` *str, optional* - 'body_25' loads the model trained on the BODY_25 dataset, 'mpi' loads the model trained on the Multi-Person Dataset (MPII), 'coco' loads one trained on the COCO dataset.
+The BODY_25 model outputs 25 points, the MPII model outputs 15 points, while the COCO model produces 18 points.
+Defaults to 'body_25'.
 - `device` *str, optional* - Sets the backend to use for the neural network ('cpu' or 'gpu').
-Defaults to 'cpu'.
+Defaults to 'gpu'.
 - `threshold` *float, optional* - The normalized confidence threshold that decides whether we keep or discard a predicted point.
 Discarded points get substituted with (0, 0) in the output data.
 Defaults to 0.1.
 - `downsampling_factor` *int, optional* - Decides how much we downsample the video before we pass it to the neural network.
 For example `downsampling_factor=4` means that the input to the network is one-fourth the resolution of the source video.
 Heaviver downsampling reduces rendering time but produces lower quality pose estimation.
-Defaults to 4.
+Defaults to 2.
 - `save_data` *bool, optional* - Whether we save the predicted pose data to a file.
 Defaults to True.
 - `data_format` *str, optional* - Specifies format of pose-data.
 Accepted values are 'csv', 'tsv' and 'txt'.
 For multiple output formats, use list, eg. ['csv', 'txt'].
 Defaults to 'csv'.
 - `save_video` *bool, optional* - Whether we save the video with the estimated pose overlaid on it.
 Defaults to True.